Llena de amor

+It stars, Ariadne Díaz, Valentino Lanús, César Évora, Laura Flores, Altaír Jarabo, Armando Araiza, Azela Robinson, Alexis Ayala, Roberto Ballesteros and Roberto Palazuelos.

 Plot

 Marianela Ruiz y de Teresa is a sweet, overweight girl.
 She graduates with honors from a private school and returns to Mexico to live with her mother, Eva Ruiz y de Teresa and attends university.
 When her mother is killed in a helicopter accident by a own fan Gerardo Torres, Marianela is sent to live with her uncle, Emiliano, and his wife, Fedra, along with her cousins, Emmanuel, Kristel, Gretel, and Axel.

 Fedra is a cruel, money-hungry woman who has always envied Eva and hates Marianela because of her weight and because of the money she will inherit from her mother.
 Marianela is treated horribly by Fedra, Kristel, and Ilitia; however Axel and Gretel are supportive of her and Emmanuel is kind to her and calls her "gordita hermosa."
 Emmanuel has always been Marianela's love interest since childhood.
 Over time, Emmanuel develops feelings for Marianela and realizes he loves her.

 Marianela also has a very supportive aunt, Netty who is an actress, and friends, Brandon, Doris, and Oliver.
 Fedra schemes and steals Marianela's inheritance from her mother, with a forged will that names her the sole beneficiary of Eva's money.
 Fedra tries to kill Marianela many times.
 She puts poison in chocolates that Emmanuel gives her and she plays tricks on her.
 Fedra is the one that killed Eva as well as her father.
-And Gretel saw the whole thing and is faced with the crisis that makes people believe she is crazy.
+Gretel saw the whole thing and is faced with the crisis that makes people believe she is crazy.